Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 with $u^{}_p(t,x)$ given in (\ref{RPfreeAns}).
 The momentum spectrum of $\Psi(t,x)$ can be observed via the distribution function

 which has the maximum at $p = p^{}_0 = mv^{}_0\gamma^{}_0$ since $W(p)$ has the minimum there ($W'(p^{}_0)=0$).
 As shown in Figure \ref{WavePacketFreeP} (left), the smaller value of $c\vartheta$ is, the wider range of modes with $p$ around $p^{}_0$ will contribute.
 When $c\vartheta < O(\bar{\lambda}^{}_C)$, there will be many modes of $|p| > mc = \hbar/\bar{\lambda}^{}_C$ involved in the wavepacket.
 These modes are moving at speeds close to $c$ and would constructively interfere around the lightcone.
 In particular, the momentum spectra of the cases with $c\vartheta=1$ (black dotted curve) and $0.1$ (black solid) are significantly nonzero in the region of $p < -mc = -1$.
-This is associated with the significant left-moving peaks apart from the main peaks of the charge densities with $c\vartheta = 1$ and $0.1$ in Figure \ref{WavePacketFree}.
+These modes form the significant left-moving peaks apart from the main peaks of the charge densities with $c\vartheta = 1$ and $0.1$ in Figure \ref{WavePacketFree}.